KarenMai/cs152asum22/README.md

 <h6> I mastered the following for this project: </h6>
-1) Running Express Apps: running it through nodemon
+Running Express Apps: running it through nodemon

-2) Core HTML and Bootstrap: check out BIO
+Core HTML and Bootstrap: check out BIO

-3) API access times: see app.js
+API access times: see app.js

-4) EJS control flow times: check some fo the views
+EJS control flow times: check some fo the views

-5) Spoken Communication times: recorded several times

-6) Database Interaction: look at the views to see the part that saves the list

-7) A uthentication times: look into the routes with the auth

-8) Written Communication: currently demonstrating it here
+Spoken Communication times: recorded several times Database Interaction: look at the views to see the part that saves the list Authentication times: look into the routes with the auth Written Communication: currently demonstrating it here